knpuniversity/javascript/knpu/ep2-es6/extends-super-calls.md

 arg and set that on a property.

-Below, add one new method: `returnGreatThings`, which it will, because it's going to return our `greatNumber`.
+Below, add one new method: `returnGreatThings`, which it will, because it's going to return our `greatNumber`!

 Finally, create a new constant, `aGreatObject`, set to `new AGreatClass(42)`.
 Let's `console.log(aGreatObject.returnGreatThings())`.

 There's no mystery about what this is going to return.
 Run the file!
-Yep, 42, awesome!
+Yep, 42!

 ## Extending a Class

 Now, let's create another class, `class AnotherGreatClass`, because we're on a roll.
 But, I want this to be a *sub class* of `AGreatClass`.
-Do that *just* like we would in PHP: `extends AGreatClass`.
+How?
+The same way we do it in PHP: `extends AGreatClass`.

 That is it.
 We're not overriding anything yet, but this should work.
-Change the varaible to be a new `AnotherGreatClass`, and then run the file!
-It works!
+Change the variable to be a `new AnotherGreatClass`, and then run the file!
+Success!

 ## Overriding a Method and Calling super